 6. Rethink well-established procedures:

-Consider any process inside your system that may create inefficiencies, including those that are well-established.
+Consider any process inside your system that may create inefficiencies, including well-established ones.
 For example, consider if the team can upgrade software widely known by employees but obsolete.
-Despite its established status, the team may design substantially more efficient procedures if every aspect is considered during value stream identification.
+Despite its established status, the team may design more efficient procedures if every aspect is considered during value stream identification.

 7. Changes should be prioritized: